-- Financial assets that are debt instruments - Loan commitments issued and financial guarantees.
+- Financial assets that are debt instruments - Loan commitments issued.

 No impairment loss is recognized on equity investments.

 The Corporation measures loss allowances at an amount equal to lifetime ECL, except for the following, for which they are measured as 12-month ECL: